Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

 The observation models are defined as follows.
-In the Gaussian case we assume that we observe the field with an observation noise variance $v_{obs}$ and that the field is only partially observed: we sample the locations of the observations from the $n \times T$ space-time grid uniformly with probability $p_{\text{obs}}$.
-In the Poissonian case the observations are Poisson random numbers with a mean $\exp\{x_t^i\}$ and we sample at all locations of the space-time grid.
+In the Gaussian case we assume that we observe the field with added Gaussian observation noise with variance $v_{obs}$, and that the field is only partially observed: we sample the locations of the observations from the $n \times T$ space-time grid uniformly with probability $p_{\text{obs}}$.
+In the Poisson case the observations are Poisson random numbers with mean $\exp\{x_t^i\}$ and we sample at all locations of the space-time grid.

-As mentioned above, in the Gaussian case we focus on the accuracy of {\it diag} and {\it chordal}---{\it full} being exact---to assess the loss of accuracy due to the restricted temporal messages.
-Since the paradigm behind the state space inference method is to approximate the two time slice marginals $\tilde{q}_{t,t+1}(\vect{x}_t, \vect{x}_{t+1})$, the accuracy measure we choose is the symmetric KL divergence w.r.t. the exact two time slice marginals $p_{t,t+1}(\vect{x}_t, \vect{x}_{t+1})$ computed by {\it full}.
+As mentioned above, in the Gaussian case we focus on the accuracy of {\it diag} and {\it chordal} and compare them to the exact {\it full} to assess the loss in accuracy due to the restricted temporal messages.
+Since the objective of the state inference method is to approximate the two-time-slice marginals $\tilde{q}_{t,t+1}(\vect{x}_t, \vect{x}_{t+1})$, the accuracy measure we choose is the symmetric KL divergence w.r.t. the exact two time slice marginals $p_{t,t+1}(\vect{x}_t, \vect{x}_{t+1})$ computed by {\it full}.
 Therefore, we define the accuracy measure {

 }